iNoles/HackerNews/README.md

 # Hacker News App

-Welcome to the Hacker News App!
 This application fetches and displays the top stories from the Hacker News API, allowing users to stay updated with the latest tech news.

 ## Features